bseltz-cohesity/scripts/python/replicateOldSnapshotsV2/README.md

 * -a, --ifexpiringafter: (optional) replicate runs that expire more than X days from now
 * -rl, --retentionlessthan: (optional) replicate runs with retention less than X days (from backup date)
 * -rg, --retentiongreaterthan: (optional) replicate runs with retention greater than X days (from backup date)

+## Object Replication

+The following parameters allow you to specify objects to replicate.
+Object-level replication requires Cohesity version 7.3 or later.

+* -on, --objectname: (optional) name of object to replicate (repeat for multiple)
+* -ol, --objectlist: (optional) text file of object names to replicate (one per line)